Combat School: Gameplay

 After all seven events are cleared, the player graduates from basic training only to be sent on a mission (the 8th and final stage) to rescue the U.S. President from armed terrorists.
 The final stage consists of a single side-scrolling level where the player must fight off terrorists using all the skills acquired during the course of training.
 This stage can only be played by one player.
 Without a continue feature or spare stocks of lives, and because the player dies with one hit (minus the part that pits the player in a hand-to-hand combat against the terrorist leader) from anything, the final stage is extremely difficult to clear.

-Reception and legacy
+Reception

 In Japan, Game Machine listed Combat School on their July 1, 1987 issue as being the fourth most-successful table arcade unit of the month.

 Your Sinclair magazine gave the arcade game a positive review, comparing "Konami's new military arcade game" favorably with Konami's earlier Olympic video game Hyper Sports (1984).

 Cabal, released several months later, had similar trackball controls to Combat School.